14 Simple Ways to Prevent Seniors from Falling Out of Bed

 7. Body Pillows: Quick and Cheap Solution to Keep Seniors In Bed

 One of the most budget-friendly solutions is placing one or two thick body pillows on the sides of the bed.
 Sometimes they can do the job pretty well, so it’s worth trying.
 I know many elderly patients who successfully applied this simple method to prevent roll-off.

 However, if falls are frequent, I recommend that you opt for a solution that includes fixed barriers (such as bedside wedges or extendable bed rails) instead.

 If you want to know how you can make the whole bedroom much safer for seniors, don’t forget to check our all-in-one guide on bedroom safety.

-Certain types of medication like hypnotics, sedatives, benzodiazepines, and antidepressants can contribute to nighttime falls.
-Some drugs can cause balance issues, disorientation or even confusion that can lead to accidents and injuries.
+Studies show that certain types of medication like hypnotics, sedatives, benzodiazepines, and antidepressants can contribute to nighttime falls.
+Some drugs can cause balance issues, disorientation, or even confusion that can lead to accidents and injuries.

-Regularly review your loved one’s medication with a health professional, especially if falls happen frequently.
+Regularly review your elderly loved one’s medication with a health professional, especially if falls happen frequently.